The warning and safety guidelines listed here may not be exhaustive. Please follow all safety instructions provided by your helium tank supplier.

-- Always secure cylinder and prevent cylinder from falling over.
-Never leave cylinder in a public place unattended where children or unauthorized personal can gain access to it.
-Do not allow children to touch or play with cylinder, valve or filling equipment.
+- Always secure the cylinder and prevent the cylinder from falling over.
+Never leave the cylinder in a public place unattended where children or unauthorized persons can gain access to it.
+Do not allow children to touch or play with cylinders, valves, or filling equipment.
 Use only approved regulator valves.
 When transporting tanks we recommend you store the helium tank in the trunk of your car secured.
 If you must transport tanks in the passenger compartment make sure they are secured and have at least one window open at all times.

 - Only those over 18 and who have read the following safety instructions should use the tank and equipment and fill balloons.
 Only those over the age of 18 should touch, move or transport the tank or operate the balloon filling equipment.